microfox-ai/microfox/CONTRIBUTING.md

 If you are new, Get started over [here](https://github.com/microfox-ai/microfox/contribute)

-### 1. 📦 Package Level Contributions
+### 1. Package Level Contributions

 This involves working directly within the `packages/` directory.

 - **Identify Bugs**: please [create an issue](https://github.com/THEMOONDEVS/microfox-ai/issues/new/choose) detailing the problem, steps to reproduce, and expected behavior.
 - **Fix Bugs**: If you're able to fix a bug, fork the repo, apply your fix, and submit Pull Request.
 Ensure your PR description is neat.
-- **Creating (Unit Tests)** ✅: We aim for high test coverage.
+- **Creating (Unit Tests)**: We aim for high test coverage.
 You can contribute by writing new `__tests__` or improving existing ones for packages.

-### 2. 🤖 Agent Level Contributions (High-Level Features & Refactors)
+### 2. Agent Level Contributions (High-Level Features & Refactors)

 This involves significant changes to core functionalities.
 Agents are located in `scripts/agents` and follow a pattern of generators, helpers, and toolcalls.
 They primarily communicate through PR/Issue comments.

-- **High-Level Refactors** 🔄: Create an issue first to discuss improvements to code structure, performance, or maintainability.
+- **High-Level Refactors**: Create an issue first to discuss improvements to code structure, performance, or maintainability.
-- **New Generative Features** ✨: Add new utilities or enhance existing agent capabilities (e.g., `docfox` for docs, `testfox` for tests).
+- **New Generative Features**: Add new utilities or enhance existing agent capabilities (e.g., `docfox` for docs, `testfox` for tests).
 Create a detailed proposal for substantial features.
-- **New Specialized Agents** 🚀: Propose new agents for specific tasks (e.g., `securityfox` for security, `i18nfox` for translations).
+- **New Specialized Agents**: Propose new agents for specific tasks (e.g., `securityfox` for security, `i18nfox` for translations).
 Start with an issue to discuss scope and feasibility.

-### 3. 📚 Documentation & Team Level Contributions
+### 3. Documentation & Team Level Contributions

 - **Improving Documentation**: This `CONTRIBUTING.md` guide, the `README.md`, or inline code documentation (TSDoc/JSDoc) can always be improved.
 - **Issue Triage**: Help us by reviewing open issues, confirming bugs, or suggesting labels.